jitinsharma/jitinsharma.com/content/posts/2020-28-07---taming-android-resources-and-layoutinflater-for-string-manipulation.md

 These constant ids are generated in build time and are randomised during each build.
 Hence it's not possible to update them dynamically.

-## Taking control
+## Investigating method callstack 🕵️
 While it's not viable to update string files themselves, but we could try overriding methods which actually retrieve strings.
 In this section we explore the same.

-At a root level, there are always two classes involved when a string is retrieved
+At a lower level, there are always two classes involved when a string is retrieved
 - Resources - When `getString` is used java/kotlin
 - TypedArray - When `@string/` is used in xml

+Let's investigate each of them one by one.

-## Resourceful Resources
+## Resourceful Resources 📚
 Let's look at first option of retrieving string via `getString` method.
 The `getString` methods calls up following chain of methods

 ```kotlin